Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 - Subversion and adaptation to checkpoint control: How do border-crossers navigate and negotiate their crossings?
 How does the coordination of cross-border resource flow and the associated brokering practices vary with respect to the regulatory mechanism of the checkpoint?
 Conversely, in what ways do checkpoints also adapt to the brokering of resource flow?

 Abstract proposal (max.
-300 words) should be submitted via this form by 17 January 2020.
-Selected submission will be notified by 14 February 2020 and will be required to send a full paper (max.
+300 words) should be submitted via this form by 15 February 2020.
+Selected submission will be notified by 29 February 2020 and will be required to send a full paper (max.
 8000 words) by 31 July 2020.
-Papers should be based on original research and should not have been published or under consideration for publication elsewhere.

 The conference will take place in The Hang Seng University of Hong Kong, Hong Kong SAR, China.
 The organizer will provide hotel accommodation for three nights (12 – 14 August 2020).
 Participants are expected to take care of their own travel expenses.
 A limited number of travel subsidies are available to junior scholars and colleagues from developing countries.
 Applicants should indicate in their submission whether they would like to be considered for funding support.